Chapter 65: Done or Different

 By Friday morning, Gabriel’s normal consciousness had, for the main part, returned.
 It was inevitable and he didn’t begrudge it.
 In one day, he had substantially completed the most impressive art work he had ever done.
 Even if no one else likes it, I know it’s good, he thought.
 As he was packing up to leave in the afternoon, a neighbour walked to the front gate.

-“Hello,” the woman said, “You must be Gabriel.
+“Hello,” said the woman.
+“You must be Gabriel.
 Amira told me you are in the bungalow.
 Is she back from the city yet?
 I want to let her know about the upcoming church fete.”

 “Not yet,” said Gabriel.
 “She will probably be a few more hours.
 I will let her know that you called.”